-Lenovo are also taking concrete steps to phase out the use of BFRs and PVC and have eliminated most of these from their ThinkPad notebooks.
+Lenovo is also taking concrete steps to phase out the use of BFRs and PVC and has eliminated most of these from its ThinkPad notebooks.
 BFRs are still used in power cords, cables, AC adapters, planar ASMs, subcards, connectors and some modular parts, however.
-They have completely eliminated the use of PBDEs, PBBs, and deca-brominated diphenyl ethers in their products.
+It has completely eliminated the use of PBDEs, PBBs, and deca-brominated diphenyl ethers in their products.
 PVC is only used in power cords and cables.
 In addition, all ThinkPad notebooks have low halogen printed circuit boards.

 An impressive majority (more than 90% across all categories) of Lenovo personal computing and server platforms are Energy Star certified as energy efficient.
 The company also enables users to download free firmware updates to fix batteries rather than having to replace batteries malfunctioning due to firmware problems.

-Lenovo’s conflict mineral sourcing policy has been improved for 2020 in the face of some earlier criticism that their policy wasn’t sufficiently robust.
-They now have an overall conflict-free status improved to 97% in 2020 from 89% the year prior.
+Lenovo’s conflict mineral sourcing policy has improved for 2020 in the face of some earlier criticism that their policy wasn’t sufficiently robust.
+It now has an overall conflict-free status improved to 97% in 2020 from 89% the year prior.